Alexis Sánchez: Return to Inter Milan

 On 26 August 2023, Inter Milan announced the return of Sánchez on a free transfer, agreeing a one-season deal with the player.
 He won the Serie A title for the second time.

 Return to Udinese

 On 10 August 2024, Udinese announced the return of Sánchez on a free transfer, agreeing a two-year deal with the player.

 Sevilla

-On 1 September 2025, Sánchez joined La Liga side Sevilla signing a one-season deal.
-Later that month, on 20 September, he scored his first goal for the club in a 2–1 away win over Deportivo Alavés.
+On 1 September 2025, Sánchez joined La Liga side Sevilla, signing a one-season deal.
+Later that month, on 20 September, he scored his first goal for the club in a 2–1 away win over Alavés.

+CF Montréal

+On 11 August 2026, free agent Sánchez signed for Major League Soccer club CF Montréal on a two-year deal as a Designated Player.